ShikhamirovSarkhan/Customer_Personality_Analysis/README.md

 # Conclusion
 ### Cluster 0:
-low spending and low income
+Low spending and low income

-Relatively younger than others
+Relatively younger than others (52)

+### Cluster 1:
+High spending and high income

+Relatively older than others (57)

+### Cluster 2:
+Most spending and highest income

+Average age is 54

+### Cluster 2:
+Moderate spending and moderate income

+Average age is 56